 It might not seem intuitive at first, but imagine receiving a bonus without any note or explanation.
 How would you know how to replicate the behaviors that led to the bonus?
 You’d have no idea what you did correctly to earn it—and how to avoid doing something incorrectly.
 Remember to be specific!

 Similarly, it’s beneficial to understand the difference between extrinsic and intrinsic motivation in the workplace.
-Whether the praise or the monetary reward is the primary form of recognition, both approaches complement each other.
+Whether praise or monetary reward is the primary form of recognition, both approaches complement each other.

 Make it fun!
 Don’t start with the assumption that you already know what everyone wants.
 Engage your employees to better understand the types of rewards they’re most interested in.